 If you can get a current tenant to renew their lease, you will avoid having to ‘break-in’ a new tenant.
 With a new tenant, there will be a learning curve for both landlord and tenant.

 A new tenant would have to learn your rules, such as following a quiet hours’ policy or the procedure for making repair requests.
 You will also have to adjust to a new tenant, for example, you may have to go to the tenant’s apartment each month to collect the rent whereas the old tenant paid their rent by direct deposit.

 The current tenant will be familiar with the terms of the lease.
 He or she will understand the procedures for paying rent each month, will know how and when to contact you for a repair or maintenance request and will understand that if he or she violates the quiet hours’ policy a certain number of times, he or she will face eviction.
 Not having to deal with this learning curve is a benefit of keeping your current tenant.

-6. Want Good Tenants to Stay:
+Want to Keep Good Tenants

 While you may prefer for your problem tenants to move elsewhere, you want your good tenants to stay put.
 Getting a tenant who does not complain, who is clean, and who pays their rent on time is not easy, so getting this type of tenant to renew their lease is ideal.
 You never know what you’re going to get when you put a new tenant in the property, even if you screen them thoroughly.

 Good tenants also make it easier to attract other good tenants to the property.
 Good tenants want to live in a clean, quiet property with tenants who are like them, not in a noisy, dirty one.